AlloyCI/alloy-runner/docs/executors/docker.md

 access to it from your build container under the hostname `tutum__wordpress` and `tutum-wordpress`.

-The GitLab Runner creates two alias hostnames for the service that you can use alternatively.
+The AlloyCI Runner creates two alias hostnames for the service that you can use alternatively.
 The aliases are taken from the image name following these rules:

 1. Everything after `:` is stripped